 Who should have Oral DNA saliva testing?

 Everyone is a candidate for oral bacteria testing and may benefit from it.
-Please speak up if you have interest in the testing.
+Please speak up if you have interest in testing.
 Each time you come to our office, we will inquire about any changes in your health and medications.
-And, we will be looking for signs of periodontal inflammation.
+We will also be looking for signs of periodontal inflammation.
 Common signs include: